wraiford/encrypt-gib/README.md

         numOfPasses, getIndexOfCharInAlphabet,
     });

-    // add this section's ciphertext indexes to the total output encryptedDataIndexes = encryptedDataIndexes.concat(encryptedIndexesThisBlock);
+    // add this section's ciphertext indices to the total output encryptedDataIndexes = encryptedDataIndexes.concat(encryptedIndexesThisBlock);

     // adjust our offset for the next section